-International trade refers to the exchange of goods and services between the countries.
+International trade refers to the exchange of goods and services between countries.
 In simple words, it means the export and import of goods and services.
 Export means selling goods and services out of the country, while import means goods and services flowing into the country.

 - Types of International Trade

-- What’s the need for an International trade?
+- What’s the need for International Trade?

 - Advantages of International Trade